Adding Single Sign-On (SSO) to Your Criteria Account

 With SSO enabled, your users will be able to sign into your organization’s Criteria account through the identity provider (IdP) of your choice.

-Please note that Single Sign-On is only available for customers using the Criteria Enterprise Platform.
+Please note that access to Single Sign-On may depend on your Criteria subscription's inclusions.
 To confirm you are on the right platform or to discuss upgrading, please contact your Customer Success Manager.

 Enabling the SSO Integration